Bggopal/Interface-lcd-display-malayalam-words/README.md

 # Interface a 16x2 LCD to PIC16F877A microcontroller and display a Malayalam word

-In this Project, you will be learning and conduccting a practical experiments, for interfacing a 16x2 LCD with PIC16F877A microcontroller and displaying malayalam word (Custom character) in it.
+In this Project, you will be learning and conducting a practical experiment on interfacing a 16x2 LCD with PIC16F877A microcontroller and displaying malayalam word (Custom character) in it.

 # Farmers Market Finder